GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Mobile viewers show it as the `Browse` button
 - Any of the viewers might have bugs and interface / library related limitations
   - Some viewers might be slow to load some models, usually if using `WASM` of some library
-- Currently experimental three.js `WebGPU` support is included in experimental `GLTF WebGPU` and `OBJ+MTL WebGPU` viewers:
+- Currently experimental three.js `WebGPU` support is included in experimental `GLTF WebGPU` and `OBJ+MTL WebGPU` and `PDB WebGPU` viewers:
   - Use either Chrome or Safari browser with its `WebGPU experimental features` enabled to test these viewers (and your computer):
-    - Not really sure yet if WebGPU in Firefox Nightly browser works properly
+    - Not really sure if WebGPU in Firefox Nightly browser works properly yet
-  - Both viewers are customized and also have some export options available:
+  - All viewers are customized and also have some export options available:
     -  `GLTF WebGPU` viewer can also be used to optimize and compress GLTF / GLB models
   - Mobile versions of these viewers are available but not properly tested yet
-  - Standalone versions of these viewers, using official imports, are available in the `viewers/webgpu/` folder:
+  - Standalone versions of `GLTF WebGPU` and `OBJ+MTL WebGPU` viewers, using official imports, are available in the `viewers/webgpu/` folder:
     - Export functionality is not included in these viewers
 - Memory handling should be good, relatively speaking:
   - With every next model loaded the previous model geometries / materials are being disposed of